reedptaylor/ScrumStorySizer/README.md

 # ScrumPokerCards
 Scrum User Story Sizing Blazor App

-This app is built with Blazor Server and servers as a way to vote on User Story sizes during sprint planning.
+This app is built with both Blazor Server and WebAssembly and servers as a way to vote on User Story sizes during sprint planning.